RealShetro/syncmatica-1.12/README.md

 ### Server

-For the server you only need to install ornithe and put Syncmatic in the mods folder (or just setup [Voided-Carpet-Addition](https://github.com/RealShetro/Voided-Carpet-Addition-1.12.2) I may not have posted it yet), and you are good to go.
+For the server you only need to install ornithe and put Syncmatic in the mods folder (or just setup [Carpet-Voided-Addition](https://github.com/RealShetro/Carpet-Voided-Addition)), and you are good to go.

 After running the mod once it will create a configuration file that you can use to configure the mod as you please.
-See [Config Doku](https://github.com/RealShetro/Syncmatica-1.12.2/blob/ornithe/1.12.2/CONFIG.md) for more information.
+See [Config Doku](https://github.com/RealShetro/syncmatica-1.12/blob/ornithe/1.12.2/CONFIG.md) for more information.

 ## Usage